walterhiggins/WMPJS/book-outline.md

 The *Array.sort()* method takes the results of all these calculations to move each item into its correct position in the array.
 At first glance, it might seem that the Array.sort() method is pretty dumb - after all, it doesn't even understand how to sort numbers and has to be explicitly told how to do so - but actually it's pretty flexible and powerful.
 Array.sort() can sort anything really, you just need to tell it what rules to use for sorting.

 Let's look at a slightly more complex example.
 Typically, your server will have 3 worlds created when it starts up.
-The worlds are usually called 'world', 'world_nether' and 'world_the_end'.
+The worlds are usually called 'world', 'world\_nether' and 'world\_the\_end'.
 If you wanted to sort these worlds based on their populations (how many living entities - animals, mobs and players are present) you could do so by creating a new *byPopulation()* function that would look something like this:

     js function byPopulation( a, b ) { return a.entities.size() - b.entities.size() }

-The *byPopulation()* function takes 2 parameters a and b both of which it assumes are Minecraft worlds.
-Each Minecraft world object has an *entities* property which is a Java list of living things.
+The *byPopulation()* function takes 2 parameters: *a* and *b*, both of which it assumes are Minecraft worlds.
+Each Minecraft world object has an *entities* property which is a *Java Collection* of living things.
 The entities property in turn has a *size()* function so if we want to find out how many living beings are on a world we call the world's *entities.size()* method.
 We can compare the populations by subtracting one population size from another.

 #### Term: Java Collection
 A Java Collection is like a Javascript Array - it is a collection of items.
-However, it does not have the same methods or functions and can't be used the same same we we use a Javascript Array.
-For example, in Javascript, you can find out how many items are in an array using the array's *length* property.
+However, it does not have the same methods or functions and can't be used the same same we use a Javascript Array.
+For example, in Javascript, you can find out how many items are in an array using the *length* property.
 A Java Collection has no such property.
 To find out how many items are in a Java Collection you need to call a *size()* method instead.
-This can be a source of problems.
 Many of the objects you'll use in your plugins are Java objects.
 As a general rule, the *server* variable and any of its properties are Java objects.
 Similarly, Events and Players and Block objects are also Java objects so any of their properties will be Java objects too.
 If you want to sort a Java Collection, it's easier to first convert it to a Javascript Array.
 ScriptCraft comes with a *utils* module which has a *array()* function to do just that.

 The code to use your new *byPopulation()* function would look like this: